richardjchadwick/athletics/SJSpringMeet.md

 - General Notes on the use of Divisions
   - One of my ongoing complaints is the use of Divisions when inappropriate ...
-    - But Steve says he gets lots of questions even registrants don't see categories U14 U16 U18 etc.
+    - But Steve says he gets lots of questions when registrants don't see categories U14 U16 U18 etc.
-    - So maybe the lie us useful but we have to be careful of the below on import
+    - So maybe the lie is useful but we have to be careful of the below on import
-      - age-ups when allowed are lost (they put themsleves in a different division but then we ignore division and just use age)
+      - age-ups when allowed are lost (they put themsleves in a different division but then we ignore divisions and just use age)
         - so disallow age-ups is one option
         - permit ag-ups but only on request by email
         - I could programtically deal with this but not in a way that would be usable by anyone else
   - The other is not using Divisions when appropriate e.g. SO, Para, University
     - if we don't identify these athletes separately then they get co-mingled with other athletes
     - so please add those devisions if allowed and create the events for them to enter on Trackie